Shihayazad/postgresql/roadmap.md

                     .. b = r.b;
   });

-## Write some reflection mappers:
+## Write some reflection mappers
   query('select a, b from blah', map: constructorMapper(Blah));
   query('select a, b from blah', map: memberMapper(Blah));
   Note: this will be slow, as it uses reflection.
 But it's convienient.

-## Query value subsitution and escaping.
+## Query value subsitution and escaping
   - Goal: Prevent sql injection attacks.
   - Change query(), and exec() methods to: